tomwhartung/jmws_accoutrements/books/0-general/3a-file_formats-notes.md

-# 3-formats.md
+# 3a-file_formats-notes.md

-References found concerning the various file formats available for publishing ebooks.
+Notes and concerns about the various file formats available for publishing ebooks.

 ## The Main Concern: Images